Top 30 Ancient Roman Theaters

 3. Roman Theater of Amman (Jordan)

 The Roman Theater of Amman is one of the most infamous landmarks in the capital city of Jordan.
 The theater contains over 6,000 seats and it was built in the 2nd century CE during the reign of Antoninus Pius.
 He was the successor of Hadrian and was one of several emperors of the Nerva–Antonine Dynasty.
-Roman Theaters were either built freestanding, or they were built within an existing hillside.
+Roman Theaters were either built freestanding, or were built within an existing hillside.
 Here at the Amman Theater, the Romans utilized an existing hill as the theater’s foundation.
 This was a clever way to save on materials and allowed the theater to be built cheaply and easily.

 4. Roman Theater of Leptis Magna (Libya)

 Leptis Magna was originally a city within the Carthaginian Empire until it was absorbed into the Roman Republic after the conclusion of the Punic Wars.
 The city sits on the coast of modern-day Libya, and it contains several impressive works of architecture including a Roman Theater, Amphitheater, and a Triumphal Arch.
 The theater was built facing the sea, and the stage has a low backdrop so that people in the stands could still see the ocean beyond.
-The city of Leptis Magna was heavily expanded by the Roman Emperor Septimius Severus, who ruled from 193-211 CE.
+The city of Leptis Magna was heavily expanded by the Roman Emperor Septimius Severus, who ruled from 193 to 211 CE.

 5. Roman Theater of Sabratha (Libya)